EceE91/AwsLambdaNotificationSenderApp/README.md

 Everytime you make a change in your local repo, we need to run "serverless deploy" to make our changes visible.
 The same is valid for lambda function development.
 Whenever we make a change in our Lambda function, it needs to be saved and then deployed in order to reflect changes to the browser.

+If you are trying to test it when you are connected to a private network, then the app is not allowed to subscribe for notification so "request for notification" permisson will not be appear in your browser.